 Uncertainty is the only certainty.

 Agility should become the new mode of operations.
 Without it, we are vulnerable.
 The status quo is being disrupted daily.
 So, we need to plan differently and implement change-based planning.
-Being prepared means having always at least two scenarios ready, resegment customers per changes in their needs and become nimble enough in marketing capabilities to effectively execute on each, execute swap between the two, on the fly if need be.
+Being prepared means having always at least two scenarios ready, resegment customers per changes in their needs, and becoming nimble enough in marketing capabilities to effectively execute each, executing swap between the two, on the fly if need be.
 And think ahead about how their impact could potentially affect the business.

 Customer needs are rapidly changing.